 HDC – half double crochet

 Notes: Lovey Shells and Chevrons is one piece seamless piece worked flat from the bottom up.
-Half double crochets at the beginning and ends of rows are worked under both loops while half double crochets within the chevron are worked in the 3rd loop only.
+Half double crochets at the beginning and ends of rows are worked under both loops while half double crochets within the chevron are worked in the 3rd loop only to create ribbing.
 Turning chain does not count as a stitch.
 Chevron multiples are 12+2.
 Shell multiples are 6+1.
 Shell side is slightly wider than the chevron side.

 R1: WS – 2 hdc in the 2nd chain from the hook, * hdc 5 (in the next 5 chains), skip 1 chain, hdc 5, 3 hdc in the next chain, repeat from * 2 times, hdc 5, skip 1, hdc 5, 2 hdc both loops in the last – total of 37 hdc.